movementkitchen/website/src/pages/index.md

 You might have persistent shoulder/hip/back pain or injury that keeps coming back?
 Or maybe you feel that things never quite got back to normal after having a baby?
-You are tired of hurting and ready to take an active part in getting better, reclaiming your body's natural ability to move?
-Movement coaching could be just the thing you are looking for.
+You want to get back to running, cycling and doing all those things you used to love?
+If any of the above is true, you are tired of hurting and ready to take an active part in getting better, movement coaching could be just the thing you are looking for.

-Movement Kitchen brings together biomechanics based Restorative Exercise, functional fitness and yoga as therapy, weaving in the latest research in movement science with experiential and intuitive in its unique approach to movement and the body.
+Our multidisciplinary approach brings together biomechanics based Restorative Exercise, functional fitness, yoga and massage weaving in the latest research in movement science with experiential and intuitive.

 It aims to: